-Bango Wind Farm is an approved wind farm in the southern Tablelands approximately 30km north of Yass, NSW.
-The project will comprise up to 46 wind turbines and associated infrastructure with a generating capacity of approximately 240MW.
+Bango Wind Farm is a wind farm in the southern Tablelands approximately 30km north of Yass, NSW.
+The project will be comprised of 46 wind turbines and associated infrastructure with a generating capacity of approximately 240MW.

 The wind farm was first publicly announced in 2011 and an Environmental Impact Statement was prepared in 2016.
 At that stage the project consisted of 118 turbines within both the Boorowa (now Hilltops) and Yass Council areas.
 Following extensive community consultation, the project was revised in May 2017 to reduce the layout to 75 turbine locations.
 Of these, 46 wind turbine locations and associated infrastructure were approved by the NSW and Commonwealth Governments in late-2018.

 Planning and approval documentation can be found at the link below.

 Because of Australia’s excellent wind resource, generating electricity from the wind is feasible in a variety of locations throughout the country.
 However, not all locations or conditions are conducive to wind farm developments.
 A number of factors such as proximity to the transmission grid, access, ecology and archaeology, cultural significance, visual impact, and location of residential dwellings, must all be taken into account when evaluating the potential of a site.

-The map shown to the left shows the final locations of the 49 approved turbine locations for the Bango Wind Farm.
+The map shown to the left shows the locations of the Bango Wind Farm’s 46 turbines.

 The project has been developed in accordance with the NSW Wind Energy Guideline (DPE 2016), including the Visual Assessment Bulletin and Noise Assessment Bulletin.

 Bango Wind Farm will play an important role in contributing to the local economy of the Yass Valley region which is experiencing a growth in renewable energy trades and qualifications.
 This large scale project will provide additional opportunity for construction and operation suppliers in the region.

 The project will be operational for approximately 25 years providing around 10 full time jobs as well as numerous supply contracts and service opportunities throughout the project life cycle.